Adelabumowe/aws-config/AWS-config-docs.md

 <ins>Step 1</ins>: Create a delegated admin and enable aws config in the master account

-_Note_ Use the master account profile to run this script as it creates a delegated admin(for deploying cloudformation stacks and aws config rules) and deploys a self-managed stackset in the master account which enables aws config in all enabled regions in the master account.
+> **Note:** Use the master account profile to run this script as it creates a delegated admin(for deploying cloudformation stacks and aws config rules) and deploys a self-managed stackset in the master account which enables aws config in all enabled regions in the master account.
 See below images

 ```sh
 ./configmasteraccount.sh